CarlSargunar/Umbraco-Docker/Article_2.md

 That's the extent of the user interaction in this part.
 That's it - this will start your entire application in disconnected mode, which means it'll continue to run after you close the terminal.

-If you look at Docker desktop, you should see your application listed, but it will appear differntly to how it might have previously, since it is now being created through docker compose, so all the containers are grouped together.
+If you look at Docker desktop, you should see your application listed, but it will appear differently to how it might have previously, since it is now being created through docker compose, so all the containers are grouped together.

 ![Docker Application](/media/docker-compose.png)